sgolebiewski-intel/edge-microvisor-toolkit/docs/developer-guide/architecture-overview.md

 ## Build Artifacts

-Each build of Edge Microvisor Toolkit produces several build artifacts based on the image configuration used.
+Each build of Edge Microvisor Toolkit produces several build artifacts based on the used image configuration.
 The artifacts come with associated `sha256` files.

 - Unique build ID.
 - Manifest containing version, kernel version, size, release details and CVE manifest.